stac-utils/stac-task/docs/source/usage.rst

 A simple task definition
 ------------------------

-The intended use of stactask is for a developer to extend the `stactask.Task` class.
+The intended use of stac-task is for a developer to extend the `stactask.Task` class.
 An trivial example class that does is shown below, which accepts a payload containing a field `item_id` and generates a STAC Item with this id.